Understanding Potty Training

 - Constipation or pain with elimination

-How to Treat at Home
+How to Support at Home

 Build Readiness: